openshift/enhancements/enhancements/microshift/low-latency-workloads-on-microshift.md

 - .HardwareTuning
   - Tuned: if !.PerPodPowerManagement, then cmdline =+ `intel_pstate=active`
     > cpu-partitioning sets `intel_pstate=disable`, if user wants different value they can use
-    > `additionalArgs` in `microshift-low-latency-variables.conf` - in case of duplicated parameters,
+    > `additionalArgs` in `microshift-baseline-variables.conf` - in case of duplicated parameters,
     > last one takes precedence
   - .IsolatedCpuFreq (int) - defines a minimum frequency to be set across isolated cpus
     - Tuned: `/sys/devices/system/cpu/cpufreq/policy{{ <<CPU>> }}/scaling_max_freq={{$.IsolatedCpuMaxFreq}}`